ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

      <li><strong>Repair Building.- </strong>So the builder can "restore" the building to it's original schematic, when alterations have changes something.</li>
      <li><strong>Recall Citizens.- </strong>So you can make <i>ALL</i> citizens (wokers or unemployed) to gather at the Town Hall block location, they will be teleported there. .</li>
      <li><strong>Toggle Specialization.- </strong>For future use, has no purpose at the moment.</li>
-     <li><strong>Rename Colony.- </strong>To change the name of the Colony (from player's name) to anything you want, f.e. in coop playing and everyone decides on a name.</li>
+     <li><strong>Rename Colony.- </strong>To change the name of the Colony (from player's name) to anything you want, f.e. in coop play and everyone decides on a name.</li>
     </ul>
    <br>
    <p><strong>Page 2: </strong>This is for the PVP part of the mod, here you have:</p>